Martha Bancroft Johnson

 • Classics scholar Eric Dugdale's in-depth analysis of her direction of the 2014 Augsburg University production of Anne Carson’s Antigonick, published in Didaskalia, summer, 2014.

-• Nationally selected for participation in the Harvard University Center for Hellenic Studies seminar, Song Culture of Athenian Drama, cosponsored by the Council of Independent College, 2013.
+• Nationally selected for participation in the Harvard University Center for Hellenic Studies seminar, Song Culture of Athenian Drama, cosponsored by the Council of Independent Colleges, 2013.

 • Interviewed for Siyuan Liu’s article, “A.C.
 Scott,” Asian Theatre Journal, Volume 28, Number 2, Fall 2011